ewoks-kit/ewoks/doc/tutorials/create_workflow.rst

    pip install ewoks

-but also the ``ewoksxrpd`` package that contains the tasks we will use to create our workflows.
+but also the ``ewoksxrpd`` package that contains the tasks we will use to create the workflow.

 .. code-block:: bash